-Congressional leaders scramble to derail Massie bid to drag out vote on $2T coronavirus bill
+Congress OKs $2T stimulus in historic coronavirus response, as rep’s objections sidelined

 “So to you who oppose this bill.
 Please, please stand down.
 We can't wait another day to help.
 Don't add to this disruption, by in fact, being a disruptor.
 Be a leader," Upton said.

 Lawmakers spoke passionately about how COVID-19 is hurting the health of their communities and how the widespread shutdown of the economy is crippling families and businesses.
-Yet many openly grappled with voting in favor of bill they believe will be helpful, while it’s chalked full of other provisions that they disagree with.
+Yet many openly grappled with voting in favor of bill they believe will be helpful, while it’s chock-full of other provisions that they disagree with.

 “This is ripping my heart out because there’s things in this bill that just don’t belong there,” said Rep. David Schweikert, R-Ariz., “I consider them”, then the GOP rep stopped himself.
 “Well, I can’t say that word in front of a microphone.”